apache/spark/docs/spark-standalone.md

   <td>
     Path to resources file which is used to find various resources while worker starting up.
     The content of resources file should be formatted like the <code>ResourceAllocation</code> class.
-    Unlike discovery script, resources file should always assign different resource addresses for workers/drivers(client only) whether <code>spark.resources.coordinate.enable</code> is off or not.
+    When <code>spark.resources.coordinate.enable</code> is off, resources file must assign different resources for workers and drivers in client mode that run on the same host to avoid resource conflict.
-    If a particular resource required by amount config does not found in resources file, discovery script would be used to find that resource.
-If discovery script also does not config for that resource, worker could be failed to start up.
+    If a particular resource is not found in the resources file, the discovery script would be used to find that resource.
+If the discovery script also does not find the resources, the worker will fail to start up.
   </td>
 </tr>
 </table>